YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * Every 20s, 60% chance to boost Firepower by 40%

 * Desc:
->Aw, how adorable, she thinks she can actually deal damage what that IJN DD(tm) peashooter she's got.
+>Aww, how adorable, she thinks she can actually deal damage what that IJN DD(tm) peashooter she's got!
 Her torp game is still legit, if nothing else, and she'll be a decent placeholder for the superior and cheaper Kuroshio/Oyashio, whenever they'll come.

 ![DD](https://azurlane.koumakan.jp/w/images/8/88/ShigureChibi.png "IJN Shigure")- **[IJN Shigure](https://azurlane.koumakan.jp/Shigure)**